BenMiller0/teaatucsdsite/README.md

-# Themed Entertianment at UC San Diego Website
+# 🎢 Themed Entertianment at UC San Diego Website 🌊
 Link to site: https://bit.ly/teaatucsd

-This repository is contians of the source code for the Themed Entertainment Assoistation at UC San Diego website that is hosted via GitHub pages and link is configured via [bitly](https://app.bitly.com)
+This repository is contians of the source code for the Themed Entertainment Assoistation at UC San Diego website that is hosted via GitHub pages and link is configured via [bitly](https://app.bitly.com) to shorten and simplify the link.

 # Documentation